Handan Sultan: At the Ottoman Imperial court

 When Mehmed ascended the throne after his father's death in 1595, Handan, as well as the rest of the harem, came with him.

 An epidemic ravaged the capital between 1597 and 1598, killing Handan's eldest son, Prince Selim.
 Then another illness killed her second son, Prince Süleyman, in 1602.
-In addition to mourning, Handan also had to deal with the fact that it was no longer her son the eldest (and so the heir) Prince, but the son of her rival Halime, Şehzade Mahmud.
+In addition to mourning, Handan had to deal with the fact that it was no longer her son the eldest (and so the heir) Prince, but the son of her rival Halime, Şehzade Mahmud.
 Handan would do anything to keep her only remained son, Şehzade Ahmed, alive, so she allied herself with Safiye Sultan, even if she and Safiye didn't really like each other.
 Within the final years of Mehmed's sultanate, the rivalry between Safiye and Handan, against Halime, continued to increase into a fierce competition.

 In the end, Mehmed, under pressure from Safiye Sultan, executed Prince Mahmud, in 1603, making Şehzade Ahmed the heir and Handan his Baş Hatun.
 According to Bailo Contarini, Handan Sultan supported Safiye's efforts to have Prince Mahmud killed.

 While one of the consorts of the Sultan, she never had power over the harem, nor over Sultan Mehmed III himself.
 Safiye Sultan managed to keep influence and power away from her daughter-in-law.
 She was, however, described as a gentle, modest, and good hearted woman.